0xF331-D3AD/blog/Content/ctf/tryhackme/TonyTheTiger.md

 # **Tony the Tiger**

-In this room we'll be exploiting Serialization Attack on Java application.
+In this room we'll exploit Serialization Attack on Java application.

 ---